jmcastagnetto/vera/README.md

 ## Motivation

-Made this package to start grokking how to this in R, and the article on this topic by Erik Howard ["How to Create an R Data Package "](https://www.erikhoward.net/how-to-create-an-r-data-package/) was very helpful.
+Made this package to start grokking how to do this in R. Also, the article on creating a data package by Erik Howard ["How to Create an R Data Package "](https://www.erikhoward.net/how-to-create-an-r-data-package/) was very helpful.

 **License: MIT**